Ribbon n-knots with isomorphic quandles: Ribbon -Knots with Isomorphic Quandles

 \begin{remark} To specify a handle $h\in H$, it suffices to specify the starting base to which $\{ 0\} \times D^n$ is glued, the signed intersections of the handle in the order it passes through bases, and the terminal base to which $\{ 1\} \times D^n$ is glued.
 Any two handles meeting these conditions are smoothly isotopic and thus equivalent. \end{remark}

 \begin{theorem} Let $K$ be a ribbon knot in $S^{n+2}$, $n\geq 2$, of arbitrary genus.
 Suppose that $K$ admits a base and handle presentation $(B, H)$ with $k$ bases, and $\pi_{1}(S^{n+2}-K)\cong \mathbb{Z}$.
-Then $(B, H)$ is $(k-1)$-weakly stably equivalent to an unknotted ribbon knot. \end{theorem} \bpr Let $h_{2},..., h_{k}$ be $(k-1)$ new trivial handles, with both ends connected to base $B_{1}$.
+Then $(B, H)$ is $(k-1)$-weakly stably equivalent to an unknotted ribbon knot. \end{theorem} \bpr Let $h_{2},..., h_{k}$ be $(k-1)$ new trivial handles glued to $K$, with all their ends connected to base $B_{1}$.
 Perform handle slides so that $h_{i}$ starts on $B_{1}$ and terminates on $B_{i}$, twisting them at the end so that they pass through bases equally many times positively as negatively.
 Let $\gamma_{i}$ be a curve which travels to $B_{1}$ without passing through any bases, then follows the handle $h_{i}$ to $B_{i}$ (traveling through the same bases in the same order) and returns to the basepoint for the fundamental group without passing through any additional bases.
 Since $\pi_{1}(S^{n+2}-K)\cong \mathbb{Z}$, and since by construction $\gamma$ is homologically trivial, $\gamma$ bounds a disk in $S^{n+2}-(K\cup h_{2}\cup ... \cup h_{k})$.
+Note in particular that this disk does not pass through the handles $h_2, ..., h_k$.
 This disk may be taken to be smooth and immersed by various approximation theorems, \cite[Theorem 10.16, Theorem 10.21]{Lee} and \cite[Theorem 2.5]{Adachi}.
 By general position, this disk meets itself at most in isolated points.
 Sliding $h_{i}$ along this disk we may, by handle passes only, make $h_{i}$ into a handle connecting $B_{1}$ to $B_{i}$ without passing through any bases.
 Now all handles in $H$ may be moved by handle passes so they only pass through base $B_{1}$, after which all other bases may be deleted after appropriate handle slides.
 But a ribbon presentation with a single base is always stably equivalent to the unknotted ribbon presentation. \epr

 For a ribbon $n$-knot $K$ with $n\geq 2$ and ribbon presentation $(B, H)$, there is a natural presentation for the knot quandle $Q(S^{n+2}, K)$.
 This presentation is generated by the bases in $B$ and has one relation for each handle $h_{j}\in H$.
 The relation $r_{j}$ has the following form: let $b_s$ and $b_e$ be the starting and ending bases for $h_j$, and let $h_j$ follow the word $w=b_1 b_2... b_n$ (here $w$ is a word in the bases in $B$, where each base can appear positively or negatively, depending on whether the handle passes through it in a direction that agrees with the normal vector or opposite to it) as it moves from $b_s$ to $b_e$.
 Then the relation $r_j$ is given by the equation $b_e=b_s^{\overline{b_1}\overline{b_2}...\overline{b_n}}$.
 Geometrically, the generator corresponding to a base $b\in B$ is given by an equivalence class of paths containing a path that goes from the basepoint to the base $b$ without passing through any other bases.